Diocese of Cahors

-The Roman Catholic Diocese of Cahors (Latin: Dioecesis Cadurcensis; French: Diocèse de Cahors) is a diocese of the Latin Church of the Roman Catholic Church in France.
+The Diocese of Cahors (Latin: Dioecesis Cadurcensis; French: Diocèse de Cahors) is a Latin Church diocese of the Catholic Church in France.
 The diocese comprises the whole of the department of Lot.

 In the beginning it was a suffragan of the Archdiocese of Bourges, and later, from 1676 to the time of the French Revolution, it was a suffragan of the Archdiocese of Albi.
 From 1802 to 1822 Cahors was under the Archbishop of Toulouse, and combined the former Diocese of Rodez with a great part of the former Diocese of Vabres and the Diocese of Montauban.
 However, in 1822 it was restored almost to its pristine limits and again made suffragan to Albi.

-In the Diocese of Cahors in 2013 there was one priest for every 2,295 Catholics.
+In the Diocese of Cahors in 2023 there was one priest for every 3,407 Catholics.

 History

 According to a tradition connected with the legend of St. Martial, this saint, deputed by St. Peter, came to Cahors in the first century and there dedicated a church to St. Stephen, while his disciple, St. Amadour (Amator), the Zaccheus of the Gospel and husband of St. Veronica, evangelized the diocese.
 In the seventeenth century these traditions were closely examined by the Abbé Antoine Raymond de Fouillac, a friend of Fénelon, and, according to him, the bones discovered at Rocamadour in 1166, and looked upon as the relics of Zaccheus, were in reality the bones of St. Amator, Bishop of Auxerre.

 A legend written about the year 1000 by the monks of Saint-Genou Abbey (in the Diocese of Bourges) relates that Genitus and his son Genulfus were sent to Gaul by Pope Sixtus II (257-59), and that Genulfus (Genou) was the first Bishop of Cahors.
 But Louis Duchesne repudiated this as legend.

 The first historically known Bishop of Cahors is St. Florentius, correspondent of Paulinus of Nola (ca. 354–431).
-The Diocese of Cahors counted among its bishops Hugues Géraud (1312–16), who was implicated in the conspiracy against John XXII and sentenced to be burned alive;

-and Alain de Solminihac (1636–59), a reformer of the clergy.
+The Diocese of Cahors counted among its bishops Hugues Géraud (1312–16), who was implicated in the conspiracy against John XXII and sentenced to be burned alive; and Alain de Solminihac (1636–59), a reformer of the clergy.